-Once we took ownership of small motorhome, we knew we were going to need to do some suspension upgrades and modifications on our our 2019 Winnebago View Motorhome to make our ride more pleasant and stable.
-So, what did we do to improve our ride?
+Once we took ownership of small motorhome, we knew we were going to need to do some suspension upgrades and modifications on our our 2019 Winnebago View Class C Motorhome to make our ride smoother, more stable and to control body roll.

 We showed you our Winnebago View 24D solar and energy management upgrades, now it’s time to show our suspension upgrades.